wyethr/hrsjournal/_sources/intro.md

 </div>

-*MARS,* Marlborough's Academic Research and Scholarship, was founded in 2023.
+*MARS,* Marlborough's Academic Research Society, was founded in 2023.
 The original Honors Research journal - *Eureka!* - first appeared in print in 2013, edited by Dr. Elizabeth Ashforth, the then head of Marlborough's Honors Research in Science.
 From 2014 through 2017, four print issues of *Eureka!* showcased students' Honors Research projects.
 Six years later, seniors Eli and Wyeth brought *MARS* online to include Marlborough students outside of Honors Research, and to give students firsthand experience with the peer review process.
 It is now an entirely student-led publication, with student researchers, editors, and peer reviewers highlighting Marlborough students' academic scholarship.

 #### *What is the cluster peer review system?*

-In the first semester, researchers are split into clusters, where each member of the cluster thoroughly reads and edits each of the other members' work.
-Through this system, students develop critical thinking and writing skills while learning how to edit their own work as well as that of others.
+In the first semester, researchers are split into clusters, where each member of the cluster thoroughly reads and edits each other's work.
+Through this system, students refine their critical thinking and writing skills while learning how to deliver constructive criticism effectively.

 In the second semester, the *MARS* staff does final edits to standardize articles' formatting, grammar, and writing style.